ViperAnna/quest/README.md

 ## Start
 Starting the application:
-Use еo run Tomcat 10.1.12 to run.
+Use to run Tomcat 10.1.12 to run.
 Initial URL "/"